-- (1) The median of the seven integers is 8. - (2) One of the integers is 7. - A. Statement (1) BY ITSELF is sufficient to answer the question, but statement (2) by itself is not. - B. Statement (2) BY ITSELF is sufficient to answer the question, but statement (1) by itself is not. - C. Statements (1) and (2) TAKEN TOGETHER are sufficient to answer the question, even though NEITHER statement BY ITSELF is sufficient.

-E. Statements (1) and (2) TAKEN TOGETHER are NOT sufficient to answer the question, requiring more data pertaining to the problem.
+- (1) The median of the seven integers is 8. - (2) One of the integers is 7.

+A. Statement (1) BY ITSELF is sufficient to answer the question, but statement (2) by itself is not.

+- B. Statement (2) BY ITSELF is sufficient to answer the question, but statement (1) by itself is not. - C. Statements (1) and (2) TAKEN TOGETHER are sufficient to answer the question, even though NEITHER statement BY ITSELF is sufficient. - D. Either statement BY ITSELF is sufficient to answer the question. - E. Statements (1) and (2) TAKEN TOGETHER are NOT sufficient to answer the question, requiring more data pertaining to the problem.